+Why do we cite?

+To help others find the evidence/support provided in the text and get more information about the authors.

-Why do we cite? cre r credibility, using sources that are edible to back up an argument.
-For idence, and to give credit to other To help others find the evidence/support provided in the text and get more information about the authors. to give people cre their work So the edit for So it has scientific proof to support the author's argument So our argument or point has legitamate evidence which can be tangibly foun - to take part in a community of For the reader to know the source s and hard w credit to all of the ork authors have / done fact check the information and for source to get credit the Ċ
+For credibility, using sources that are credible to back up an argument.
+For evidence, and to give credit to other to give people credit for their work

+So the

+So it has scientific proof to support the author's argument

+So our argument or point has legitamate evidence which can be tangibly found to take part in a community conversation

+So other people's work/findings are being recognized and not stolen

+No. 128 (Spring 2024)

+To give credit to all of the hard work authors have already done

+For the reader to know the sources and fact check the information and for the source to get credit

 FIGURE 1.
 AUTHOR'S SCREENSHOT OF STUDENT RESPONSES TO AN IN-CLASS QUESTION FROM A LIBRARIAN INSTRUCTIONAL PARTNER IN A SPRING 2021 FIRST-YEAR WRITING COURSE.
 STUDENTS WERE PROMPTED TO ANSWER: "WHY DO WE CITE?"
 THE SMALLER FONT IS WHAT THE INSTRUCTOR (THE AUTHOR) WROTE ON THE JAMBOARD SPACE ("TO TAKE PART IN A COMMUNITY CONVERSATION").
-NOTE THE FREQUENT MENTIONS OF "CREDIT," "GIVE CREDIT," AND "GET CREDIT" BY STUDENT RESPONDENTS. those decisions made in conscious and sub/unconscious ways instead of being framed as natural, neutral outcomes?
+NOTE THE FREQUENT MENTIONS OF "CREDIT," "GIVE CREDIT," AND "GET CREDIT" BY STUDENT RESPONDENTS.